erikbrits/erikbrits.github.io/_posts/2017-03-24-RLabs-Marketing-Masterclass.md

 Hello!

+I suppose by now you've seen the last slide in the deck, and I've mumbled some stuff about how marketing should be pervasive.
+Every action you take should identify with the identity of your brand, and create actionable links to your desired end-points.
+Such as, for example, giving you a link to a piece of text that you might eventually share with someone else, and which conveniently points to my website.

-Below are some of the more thought-provoking articles I've read in the last 6 months.
+The reason I sent you here: To give you some examples of the places in which I find new marketing ideas and knowledge.
+Below are some thought-provoking articles I've read in the last 6 months.
 Modern marketing is evolving at such a rapid pace that text books struggle to keep up.
 Once you’ve internalized the fundamental processes of a good marketer, your next growth phase comes from keeping an eye on the industry, and analysing what your competitors are doing.
 Remember to be politely critical: If they are doing it, try to understand why they thought it was a good idea… but always decide for yourself whether it is a good idea for your situation or not.